Call-for-Code/Solution-Starter-Kit-Water-2021/README.md

 - Enable transparent water usage, cleanliness results and site to site comparison
 - Access to plain language case studies and legislation

-We are initially focusing on the development of a starter kit that will enable these channels to be developed to their fullest potential.
+### Solution ideas

-### The Hills
+Use this starter kit to enable Call for Code project teams to brainstorm and implement solutions that solve one or more of the solution idead described below.

-We are initially focusing on the development of a starter kit that will enable Call for Code projects teams to brainstorm and implement solutions that solve one or more of the hills described below:
+The following ideas are only examples, feel free to brainstorm with your team to create your own ideas/solutions.

-#### Hill 1
+#### Idea 1

 ![A community leader or resident can organize community events and broadcast emergency information based on geo-location data.](assets/hill1.svg)